microsoft/LightGBM/docs/Python_API.md

     Parameters
     ----------
-    init_score: numpy array or list or None
+    init_score : numpy array or list or None
         Init score for booster

 ####set_label(label)

-    Set label of Dataset
+    Set label of Dataset.

     Parameters
     ----------
-    label: numpy array or list or None
+    label : numpy array or list or None
         The label information to be set into Dataset

 ####set_reference(reference)

-    Set reference dataset
+    Set reference dataset.

     Parameters
     ----------